-Tips for selecting a health insurance provider for your dependents or for post-completion Academic Training:
+Tips for selecting a health insurance provider for post-completion Academic Training or for any accompanying dependents:

+Please reach out to your J-1 advisor before purchasing any plan to request the Health Insurance agreement that lists important details needed to meet all the requirements.
 There are many health insurance providers available and the options can be overwhelming.
 When selecting an insurance plan, you should select a plan that meets your individual needs and the minimum J requirements mentioned earlier.
 A plan that worked for your friend or colleague may not be the best option for your family.
 You should carefully review the details of any insurance plan you are considering.
 Some plans have a higher deductible than others.
 Some may require you to pay out-of-pocket and submit claim forms for re-imbursement.
 Consider your budget, the healthcare needs of your family, and the ability to meet the terms of the specific insurance plan.